geosolutions-it/MapStore2/docs/user-guide/catalog.md

 !!!
 Note
     To properly display COG layers in your MapStore map, it is necessary to add the reference system definition supported by the COG in the MapStore [projectionDefs configuration](../../developer-guide/local-config/#projectiondefs-configuration)

+!!! warning
+    The feature is currently in experimental state, and won't be available in the default service types list of the catalog.
+    In order to enable this service, update the [MetadataExplorer plugin's configuration](https://mapstore.geosolutionsgroup.com/mapstore/docs/api/plugins#plugins.MetadataExplorer) in `localConfig.json` as shown below

+    ```diff
+    {
+        "name": "MetadataExplorer",
+        "cfg": {
+            ...
+            serviceTypes: [
+                ...
+    +           { name: "cog", label: "COG" }
+            ]
+        }
+    }
+    ```

 #### Advanced Settings

 In addition to the standard options, only for COG catalog sources, through the **Advanced Settings** the user can configure also the following option: